vijay1528/gensyn/README.md

 { If you want to restore your node with `swarm.pem` & email }

 Follow all the steps like installing dependencies, starting the node etc but when you reach at `userData.json` close the screen/node then copy your backed up `swarm.pem` to repo folder also change its owner permission to write and then start the node again and follow the process normally.

+One more simple way:
+When you clone gensyn repo, copy your backed swarm and change its owner permission to write. it shoould look like rw-r-r

 { Some imp commands }